 I measured my coffee at 70ºC, which is a few degrees cooler than ideal, but drinkable nonetheless.
 My final cup was dark and rich-looking; I opted to use the Aroma setting for a more intense cup.

 I prefer the results from a paper filter, only just.
 It typically gives a smoother taste.
 The coffee from the DCF02 was deep-flavoured, but a touch more bitter than coffee from similar machines using paper filters.
+However, you can ditch the provided filter and use paper filters instead.
 Still, there isn’t a huge amount to complain about here.

 Smeg DCF02 Drip Filter Coffee Machine maintenance – Very little to do bar the occasional descale